dywisor/roverlay/doc/rst/usage.rst

 .. _Dynamic Selfdep Rule Pool:

 *roverlay* uses one dynamic rule pool, the **Dynamic Selfdep Rule Pool**.
-This pool contains rules for all known R packages and is able to resolve R package dependencies.
+This pool contains *selfdep* rules for all known R packages and is able to resolve R package dependencies.
 By convention, it will never resolve any system dependencies.

 +++++++++++++++++++++++++++++